Want to use Apple FaceTime to talk both to Granddad and Mom? Get ready for Group FaceTime

 With a new feature called Group FaceTime, up to 32 people will be able to chat online together, Apple said Monday at its developer conference.

+The change is significant for a video chat service that right now only connects pairs of people.
+Group chats are useful for friends jumping online together, family member chatting and business meetings with distant coworkers.
+The changes come with iOS 12, the next version of Apple's software for iPhones and iPads.

-"This year Facetime is going to take a big leap forward," said Apple's senior VP of software engineering, Craig Federighi at Apple's Worldwide Developer Conference in San Jose.
+"This year FaceTime is going to take a big leap forward," said Craig Federighi, Apple's senior vice president of software engineering, at Apple's Worldwide Developer Conference in San Jose.
+"It helps us deepen our connection with people wherever they are."

 In addition, FaceTime also lets you use animoji, Apple's 3D augmented reality cartoon faces that track your your own with an iPhone X front-facing camera, Federighi said.
 And Group FaceTime is integrated with group Messages chats so you can take a text chat into the video chat.